-Section 1.
-Prior to contracting out bargaining unit work performed as July 1, 2000, the University shall notify in writing the local campus representative.
-A copy shall also be sent to the Union Representative.
+- Section 1.
+Prior to contracting out supervisory unit work performed as July 1, 2000, the University shall notify in writing the local campus representative.
+A copy shall also be sent to the Union Representative. - a.

-- a.
 Such written notice shall state the length, purpose, rationale, and estimated cost of the intended contract. - b.
-For contracts in excess of \$10,000, the Union shall be allotted thirty (30) calendar days from the date of notice in 1.a above, in which to comment and/or meet and discuss with University management.
+For contracts in excess of \$10,000, the Union shall be allotted 30 calendar days from the date of notice in 1.a above, in which to comment and/or meet and discuss with University management.
 If the Union requests a meet and discuss for the purpose of exploring alternatives to the proposed contract, the University shall consider such alternatives but retains the right to implement the proposed contract. - Section 2.
-The University agrees not to contract out bargaining unit work as defined in Section 1 above, which would result in the layoff or downgrading of an employee except for legitimate operational reasons resulting in reasonable cost savings or improved delivery of service. - Section 3.
-This Article will not be construed so as to prevent non-bargaining unit employees from performing bargaining unit work for the purpose of instruction, illustration, lending an occasional hand or in emergency situations to carry out the functions and programs of the State System or maintain the University's standard of service. - Section 4.
-The State System and the Union acknowledge the above represents the results of negotiations conducted under, and in accordance with, the Public Employee Relations Act and constitutes the full and complete understanding the issues of contracting out and transfer of bargaining unit work.
+The University agrees not to contract out supervisory unit work, as defined in Section 1 above, which would result in the layoff or downgrading of an employee except for legitimate operational reasons resulting in reasonable cost savings or improved delivery of service. - Section 3.
+This Recommendation will not be construed so as to prevent non-supervisory unit employees from performing supervisory unit work for the purpose of instruction, illustration, lending an occasional hand or in emergency situations to carry-out the functions and programs of the State System or maintain the University's standard of service. - Section 4.
+The State System and Union acknowledge the above represents the results of Meet and Discuss conducted under, and in accordance with, the Public Employee Relations Act and constitutes the full and complete understanding the issues of contracting out and transfer of supervisory unit work.

-ARTICLE 43 FAMILY CARE LEAVE/FAMILY AND MEDICAL LEAVE ACT (FMLA) LEAVE
+RECOMMENDATION NO. 42 FAMILY CARE LEAVE/FAMILY AND MEDICAL LEAVE ACT (FMLA) LEAVE a.
+General